shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If you accept the Private Call, the radio will be switched into **Private Call mode**, ready for transmission.

-The callers' ID or Name is shown *e.g.*:
+The caller's ID or Name is shown *e.g.*:

 ![private call screen](media/private-call.png)